-- (iv) The amounts due to associates of the Group and of the Company are interest free, unsecured and have no fixed terms of repayment. - (v) Provision for warranty costs is made based on historical warranty data and a weighting of all possible outcomes against the associated probability of further costs being incurred on the completed projects where defect liability periods have commenced.
+- (iv) The amounts due to associates of the Group and of the Company are interest free, unsecured and have no fixed terms of repayment. - (v) Provision for warranty costs relates to provision for defect rectification costs for manufactured cranes sold.
+The provision is made based on historical warranty data and a weighting of all possible outcomes against the associated probability of further costs being incurred on the completed projects where defect liability periods have commenced.